zanetaylor/zane.im/src/content/blog/astro-refactor.md

 draft: false
 publishDate: 2023-02-25T22:50:04.516Z
 title: So I rebuilt the site with Astro
-description: That's right, another ode to the hot new(ish) static site generator on the block.
+description: Another ode to the hot new(ish) static site generator on the block.
   I'll try to keep this short.
 tags:
   - dev
   - ssg